anantagarwal/anantagarwal.me/src/data/blog/api/polymorphic-api.md

 In this deep dive, we’ll cover:

 - What polymorphic APIs are (with examples)
 - How to implement them in **REST**
 - Validation, documentation, and testing concerns
 - Best practices and pitfalls to avoid

 ---

 ## What is a Polymorphic API?

-In programming, *polymorphism* refers to the ability of a function, object, or interface to take on many forms.
+In programming, _polymorphism_ refers to the ability of a function, object, or interface to take on many forms.
 When applied to APIs, it means designing endpoints or contracts that can handle different resource types or behaviors while maintaining a consistent interface.

-For example: think of a `/payments` API:
+For example: think of a payments API:

 - Credit card payments
 - Bank transfers
 - Digital wallets (Apple Pay, Google Pay)

+You could create 3 separate endpoints

+- `/credit-card-payments`
+- `/bank-transfers`
+- `/wallets` …

-You could create 3 separate endpoints (`/credit-card-payments`, `/bank-transfers`, `/wallets`) … or you could design **one polymorphic endpoint** as `/payments`
+or you could design **one polymorphic endpoint** as `/payments`